10 Thrifty Ways to Save Money on Halloween

 Visit Dollar + Thrift Stores

 Skip shopping at major retailers for things like decorations and add-ons to costumes as they tend to mark-up these items during the month of October.
 Dollar stores and thrift shops should be your first stop.
 Even better, stock up during their 50% off sales!

 Related: Goodwill Sales + Promotions

-If you plan on throwing a hair-raising Halloween bash, you don't have to go broke.
-Plan an after-dinner party to save on food and drinks, and encourage guests to bring along a treat or drinks to share.
+If you plan on throwing a hair-raising Halloween gathering this year, consider cutting down on the guest list to help with social distancing and with saving money!
+Also plan for an after-dinner party to save on the cost of food and drinks, and encourage guests to bring along a treat or drinks to share.
 Make your own decorations and costumes, stream movies and music you already have available, and stock up on other necessities at thrift and dollar stores.

 Prepare for Next Halloween on the Cheap

 Once all of the ghoulish games and fearsome fun have come to an end, use some of the money you've saved with these tips to purchase high-quality, long-lasting Halloween decorations once they're marked down.
 Most retailers slash prices by 50-90% in the days and weeks following Halloween.
 You can also stock up on discounted candy and costumes to use and gift for the upcoming holidays!